 Mayonnaise Based Barbecue Sauces

-Here we come to the only true curiosity of the bunch, and though it might sound strange at first, it really does make sense.
+Here we come to the only true curiosity of the bunch.
 We're talking about Alabama's famous white barbecue sauce, which is made from a base of mayonnaise.
 Yes, mayonnaise.
+It might sound like an unusual combination, but it is flavorful, creamy, and simply delicious.

-But when you consider that mayonnaise is mainly oil and vinegar held together in an emulsion, the idea of using it as a base for barbecue sauce might seem less weird.
+When you consider that mayonnaise is mainly oil and vinegar held together in an emulsion, the idea of using it as a base for barbecue sauce actually makes sense.
 And of course it's not pure mayonnaise.
 It's mayonnaise thinned out with vinegar and lemon juice, along with various other flavorings and seasonings added in and served accompanying smoked chicken rather than pork.